Krato/NovaLinkResource/readme.md

+## ATENTION - Not working in Nova > 3.18

+Some changes in the core of Nova 3.18 make the tool unavailable. https://github.com/laravel/nova-issues/issues/3142

 # Nova Link Resource

 A custom tool to generate Resource Links in your sidebar.
 You are able to set a name, link and an icon.